Global Leadership Foundation

 The Global Leadership Foundation (GLF) is a non-profit, non-governmental organization consisting of a network of former heads of state/government and other distinguished leaders (GLF Members), who seek to assist developing countries in improving governance, bolstering democratic institutions, and resolving conflicts.
-The organization does so by arranging for GLF Members to provide confidential peer-to-peer advice to current heads of governments, who are committed to peace, democracy, and development.
+The organization does so by arranging for GLF Members to provide confidential peer-to-peer advice to current heads of government, who are committed to peace, democracy, and development.
 The Global Leadership Foundation is active across the world, works via invitation from a head of government, and its work is confidential.

 Organization

 The Global Leadership Foundation (GLF) was set up in 2004 by F. W. de Klerk as a network of former national leaders to advise newly-democratic countries on issues of governance and stability.
 GLF works discreetly on policy issues with these leaders.
 The initial members were Václav Havel, Quett Masire, and Aníbal Cavaco Silva.

 Since its establishment in 2004, GLF's engagements have included advice on the following: